zifeo/Mountain-car-reinforcement/report.md

 ## Initialization

 We expected the initialization of the weights to be the best with some nonzero random jitter but it turned out to be better to start with null weights and let the learning updating necessary ones.
-One could explain this by assuming that fully connected neural networks (all weights initialized to $1$'s) might require more episode to converge because it requires time to shape correctly those values.
+One could explain this by assuming that fully connected neural networks (all weights initialized to $1$'s) might require more episode to converge (it requires time to shape correctly those values).
 Having no connection at start allows the net to only take into account the required ones.

 ![](./figures/f0-l0.05-t0.1.jpg)
 ![](./figures/f0-l0.25-t0.1.jpg)